RBS fined $612 million for rate rigging

 The U.S. Department of Justice said the near 300-year-old bank was guilty of a "stunning abuse of trust".

-RBS is paying 87.5 million pounds ($137 million) to the FSA, $150 million to the U.S. Department of Justice and $325 million to the U.S. Commodity Futures Trading Commission, which regulates trade in derivatives.
+RBS is paying 87.5 million pounds to the FSA, $150 million to the U.S. Department of Justice and $325 million to the U.S. Commodity Futures Trading Commission, which regulates trade in derivatives.

 A unit of the bank in Japan also pleaded guilty in the United States to one count of criminal wire fraud.